-(2) The county agency shall require the assistance group to designate the treatment center as its authorized representative for the purpose of receiving and using an allotment on behalf of the assistance group.
+(2) The county agency shall require the assistance group to designate the DAA treatment center as its authorized representative for the purpose of receiving and using an allotment on behalf of the assistance group.

-(5) The county agency must conduct periodic random on-site visits to the treatment center to ensure the accuracy of the list (as provided in paragraph (C) (3) of this rule) and that the county agency's records are consistent and up to date.
+(5) The county agency shall conduct periodic random on-site visits to the DAA treatment center to ensure the accuracy of the list (as provided in paragraph (C) (3) of this rule) and that the county agency's records are consistent and up to date.

-(a) Receiving funding under part B of Title XIX of the Public Health Service Act, U.S.C.
-300x (1/19/04);
+(a) Receiving funding under part B of Title XIX of the Public Health Service Act, 42 U.S.C.
+300x (1992);

 (c) Operating to further the purposes of part B of Title XIX, to provide treatment and rehabilitation of drug addicts and/or alcoholics; or

-(3) Authorized as a retailer by food and nutrition service.
+(2) Authorized as a retailer by food and nutrition service.

-(a) If the United States department of agriculture (USDA), food and nutrition service (FNS) disqualifies a treatment program as an authorized retail food store, the county agency shall suspend its authorized representative status for the same period.
+When the United States department of agriculture (USDA), food and nutrition service (FNS) disqualifies a treatment program as an authorized retail food store, the county agency shall suspend its authorized representative status for the same period.

 (a) Provide the assistance group with a change report form to report to the county agency the assistance group's new address and other circumstances after leaving the center;